c-salmi/fruit-classification-kaggle/README.md

 ## Methodology

+### EDA

 Before getting started with any machine learning methods, I first want to understand the data better to make informed decision about what technique to use and why.

 My **exploratory data analysis** (EDA) can be found in the `notebooks/eda.ipynb` jupyter notebook.

+Based on my finding, we already have a decently large dataset and the samples seem quite diverse per class.
+This makes me think augmentation is not immediately needed.
+But I will come back to it at a later stage.

+###